andyunique/AACV/README.md

 Implemented algorithms so far
 ----------------------------

-- In CUDA: Bruteforce distance calculation between 2 matrices of vectors (Application for feature matching in Computer vision).
+- In CUDA: Bruteforce distance between 2 matrices of vectors (Application for feature matching in Computer vision).
+- In CUDA: Histogram of 1D Arrays

 - In OpenMP: Maximum single-sell profit (Application in Finance).